 - All links and controls in the interface can be accessed using the Tab key on the keyboard.

 - It is always visibility apparent which element has focus.

 - All interactive elements comply with the recommendations of the W3C’s Design Patterns for particular widgets.
 Each interactive element has specific requirements for how widgets should be operable with a keyboard.
-Please refer to their website to view the requirements for components like dropdown menus, carousels, and modal dialogs
+Refer to their website to view the requirements for components like dropdown menus, carousels, and modal dialogs.

 Testing your products and UIs by using your keyboard to navigate between all links, buttons, form fields, and other elements is a great way to validate that your products are keyboard accessible.
 As mentioned above, focus states, and the current focus should be easy to see.
 The order of the focused states on the screen should echo the visual layout with a natural flow between content.
 There are also some questions you can ask yourself while testing your products: